noagrollimund/jocelyn/README.md

 4. Edit [`config.py`](config.py) to set your favorite parameters.

-5. The first step of the pipeline is to run a script that imports the archive (i), gathers some information about the observation (g) and applies basic and manual flagging (f):
+5. The first step of the pipeline is to run a script that imports the archive (i), gathers some information about the observation (g) and applies basic (f):

     ```
-    python jocelyn/look.py
+    python jocelyn/0_INFO.py
     ```

-6. The second step is to run a script that will perform calibration (c) and imaging (i) of your data.
+6. The second step is to run a script that will perform manual flagging (f), calibration (c) and imaging (i) of your data.

     ```
-    python jocelyn/calibratimage.py
+    python jocelyn/1GC.py
     ```

 Notes: